-Change in Control and Severance Policy.
-Each of our named executive officers are participants in our Severance Policy.
-In August 2020, we entered into amended and restated change in control and severance participation agreements with Dr. Mack, Mr. Kung and Dr. Alland, which supersede all previous arrangements we had previously entered into with our named executive officers.
-Under each of these agreements, if, within the period three months prior to and 12 months following a "change in control" (such period, the change in control period), we terminate the employment of the applicable named executive officer other than for "cause", death or "disability" or the applicable named executive officer terminates his or her employment for "good reason" (as such terms are defined in the named executive officer's change in control and severance agreement) and the named executive officer executes a separation agreement and release of claims that becomes effective and irrevocable within 60 days following the named executive officer's termination, the named executive officer is entitled to receive (i) a lump sum severance payment, less applicable withholdings, equal to 100% of the named executive officer's base salary, as then in effect, or 150% for Dr. Mack, (ii) a lump sum payment, less applicable withholdings, equal to 100% of the named executive officer's target bonus for the performance year in which such termination occurred, or 150% for Dr. Mack, (iii) payment or reimbursement of premiums to maintain group health insurance continuation benefits pursuant to the Consolidated Omnibus Budget Reconciliation Act of 1985, as amended ("COBRA") for the employee and the named executive officer's dependents through 12 months following such termination, or 18 months for Dr. Mack, and (iv) accelerated vesting as to 100% of the employee's outstanding unvested equity awards.
+Severance Policy.
+Drs.
+Mack and Jalota are each participants in our Severance Policy.
+We entered into amended and restated change in control and severance participation agreements with Dr. Mack in August 2020, and with Dr. Jalota, in January 2022, which supersede all previous arrangements we had previously entered into with our named executive officers.
+Under each of these agreements, if, within the period three months prior to and 12 months following a "change in control" (such period, the change in control period), we terminate the employment of the applicable named executive officer other than for "cause", death or "disability" or the applicable named executive officer terminates his or her employment for "good reason" (as such terms are defined in the named executive officer's change in control and severance agreement) and the named executive officer executes a separation agreement and release of claims that becomes effective and irrevocable within 60 days following the named executive officer's termination, the named executive officer is entitled to receive (i) a lump sum severance payment, less applicable withholdings, equal to 100%, in the case of Dr. Jalota, and 150%, in the case of Dr. Mack, of their base salary, as then in effect, (ii) a lump sum payment, less applicable withholdings, equal to 100%, in the case of Dr. Jalota, and 150%, in the case of Dr. Mack, of their target bonus for the performance year in which such termination occurred, (iii) payment or reimbursement of premiums to maintain group health insurance continuation benefits pursuant to the Consolidated Omnibus Budget Reconciliation Act of 1985, as amended ("COBRA") for the named executive officer and his or her dependents through 12 months, in the case of Dr. Jalota, and 18 months, in the case of Dr. Mack, following such termination, and (iv) accelerated vesting as to 100% of the employee's outstanding unvested equity awards.

-In addition, under each of these agreements, if, outside of the change in control period, we terminate the employment of the applicable named executive officer other than for cause, death or disability, and the named executive officer executes a separation agreement and release of claims that becomes effective and irrevocable within 60 days following the employee's termination, the employee is entitled to receive (i) a lump sum severance payment, less applicable withholdings, equal to 9 months of the named executive officer's base salary, as then in effect, or 12 months for Dr. Mack, (ii) payment or reimbursement of premiums to maintain group health insurance continuation benefits pursuant to COBRA for the employee and the named executive officer's dependents through nine months following such termination, or 12 months for Dr. Mack, and (iii) accelerated vesting of time-based equity awards granted prior to the effective date of the first registration statement that is filed by the Company and declared effective pursuant to Section 12(b) of the Exchange Act, with respect to the Company's common stock in an amount that would have vested had the named executive officer's employment continued through six months following such termination, or 12 months in the case of Dr. Mack.
+In addition, under each of these agreements, if, outside of the change in control period, we terminate the employment of the applicable named executive officer other than for cause, death or disability, and the named executive officer executes a separation agreement and release of claims that becomes effective and irrevocable within 60 days following the employee's termination, the employee is entitled to receive (i) a lump sum severance payment, less applicable withholdings, equal to 9 months, in the case of Dr. Jalota, and 12 months, in the case of Dr. Mack, of their base salary, as then in effect, (ii) payment or reimbursement of premiums to maintain group health insurance continuation benefits pursuant to COBRA for the employee and the named executive officer's dependents through 9 months, in the case of Dr. Jalota, and 12 months, in the case of Dr. Mack, following such termination, and (iii) accelerated vesting of time-based equity awards granted prior to the effective date of the first registration statement that is filed by the Company and declared effective pursuant to Section 12(b) of the Exchange Act, with respect to the Company's common stock in an amount that would have vested had the named executive officer's employment continued through 6 months, in the case of Dr. Jalota, and 12 months, in the case of Dr. Mack, following such termination.